kontainapp/km/cloud/azure/README.md

 # To look up the IP address
 $TOP/cloud/azure/azure_vm.sh ls <name>

-# ssh into the machine and clone the km repo.
+# ssh into the machine and clone the km repo and sync the submodule.
 ssh kontain@<ip>

 # To delete when finished.